 Generally, a cremation will work out less expensive than a burial, namely, as no immediate cemetery fees are required for cremation.

 Opting for cremation means that there is no need for a casket, burial vault, or cemetery plot.
 And eliminating these costs alone can save you several thousand dollars.

 What is ‘direct cremation’?

-A direct cremation is where the deceased is cremated but no services or ceremony is held.
+A direct cremation is where the deceased is cremated, but no services or ceremony is held.
 Minimal services are offered by the funeral director to collect the deceased, prepare the body for cremation, and process all the required paperwork.
-The deceased is cremated in a simple cremation container and the remains are made available for the family to collect or have delivered to them.
+The deceased is cremated in a simple cremation container, and the remains are made available for the family to collect or have delivered to them.
 No funeral home visit is required for a direct cremation service.
-In many cases, the funeral director will visit you at home to sign the paperwork and consult with you about arrangements.
+The funeral director will often visit you at home to sign the paperwork and consult with you about arrangements.

 A direct cremation is becoming very popular as a way in which the funeral home can assist in the immediate disposition of the deceased for an affordable fee but leaves the family with the opportunity to conduct their own memorial ceremony once they have the cremated remains back.

 Conducting your own memorial service after a direct cremation